 in the Bible.

-by the way, the beauty Cleopatra, the last pharaoh of Egypt, had a cottage with Spa at the seaboard of the salty Dead Sea.
-And it was the first ever real spa at the Salt Sea (now - Dead Sea).
+by the by, peri Cleopatra, the last Egyptian queen, had a cottage with Spa at the seaside of the warm Dead Sea.
+This place can be noted as the first real Spa salon at the Salt Sea (now - Dead Sea).

 Cleopatra had no problems with the arrangement of cottage on the

 Dead Sea coast, because at that time the Dead Sea was part of Egypt.
 And

 Dead sea history: the old map of Dead Sea location